 Studio East Instructors are usually able to create ways for children with special needs to succeed.
-Please write down all medications, disabilities, and any physical, emotional or behavioral challenges your child may have on your student’s Medical Information Form, and discuss them with the Education Director prior to the first day of camp.
+Please write down all medications, physical, emotional or behavioral challenges your child may have on your student’s Medical Information Form, and discuss them with the Education Director prior to the first day of camp.
 This information will make our instruction more effective and your child’s experience more rewarding.
 All staff and instructors follow the Studio’s Confidentiality Policy, so your privacy will be protected.
 Please note that staff members cannot monitor or administer medications.

 Studio East wants to create a safe and comfortable environment for all our students and parents.
 We have found that students often participate more freely when parents are not there to watch camp, so we try to limit parent observation to the first 20 minutes of the first day of camp.

 We expect all students to be in camp every day, arriving and departing on time.
 If you foresee a conflict with a portion of camp, please contact the Education Director in advance to talk through options in order to ensure a successful experience for your student, as well as his/her classmates.
 Missing more than one day of camp could hinder the process for all of the campers and staff, so please check your calendar carefully.
 If something comes up at the last minute, such as illness, please call our office as soon as possible so that we can notify the Instructors of your child’s absence and allow them make any necessary adjustments for the day.
 June 24th through August 30th our office will be open from 8:30AM-5:30PM.
 If you call outside of office hours, please leave a message.